 Characteristics of Black Walnut Flooring

-The black walnut is a deciduous tree that is indigenous to North America and is found in the eastern United States.
+The black walnut is a deciduous tree indigenous to North America and is found in the eastern United States.
 Black walnut trees grow from Vermont to the Great Plains, and south to Louisiana and Texas.
 They thrive in drier soils and are often found above streams and brooks.
-The highest quality black walnut trees are found in and around the Ohio region of the United States.
-The black walnut tree can grow to a height of 120 feet and usually reaches maturity between 100-150 years.
-Because of its dark color and working characteristics, it is highly coveted by woodworkers and is used for flooring, furniture, and cabinets.
-Let’s look at the characteristics of black walnut and why it is such a good choice for hardwood flooring.
+The highest-quality black walnut trees are found in and around the Ohio region of the United States.

 Color

 Black walnut trees have a unique dark color.
 The heartwood, the center of the tree, ranges in color from dark chocolate brown to light greyish brown.
 The sapwood, the outer part of the tree trunk where the tree’s nutrients are located, is white to yellowish, gray, or tan.
-Because of its unique color, there is usually no need to stain or finish black walnut flooring.
+Because of the beautiful coloration, there is little need to stain or finish black walnut flooring.
 Most times only a clear coat sealer is applied to protect the wood and allow for the natural color to be displayed.

 Hardness

 Black walnut is a dense wood that is also very resistant to decay.
-On the Janka hardness test, a test used by placing a steel ball on the wood where force is applied until the ball is embedded halfway in the wood, black walnut falls between harder wood like black locust and softer woods such as chestnut.
-The force of the Janka test is measured in pounds-force (lbf) with Black Walnut rating at 1,010 Janka.
-Its Janka ranking and resistance to decay makes black walnut a good choice for hardwood flooring.
+On the Janka hardness scale—tested by placing a steel ball on the wood and applying force until the ball is embedded halfway in the wood—black walnut falls between harder wood like black locust and softer wood like chestnut.

 Grain